Skip to content

 [06:18] From a budget constraints perspective, we also have a great advantage.
 The first one is that we allow you to move your processing to your data, and not have to move your data to the processing.
 That’s a really powerful construct, and I want to explain a little bit more why I think that’s a big deal.

 [07:23] It's a hassle because when things break, when they need to be maintained, you've got to run around and synchronize and understand where your data are.
-And it makes it harder to manage the security and privacy of your data, because once it's gone, you don't always know what happened to it, what was done with it, or where it went after that.
+And, it makes it harder to manage the security and privacy of your data, because once it's gone, you don't know all the time what happened to it, what was done with it, where did it go after that.

 [07:49] Conversely, being able to move your processing to your data, you save all of that latency.
 It's highly secure, highly private, highly efficient, and even if the software itself wasn't performant, it would be faster because you don't have the latency of waiting to move the data.
-And of course, our software is highly performant.
+And, of course, our software is highly performant as I mentioned before.

 [08:03] The efficiency of the core data engine is also a really big deal.
 You can use fewer resources, which means less CPU cycles, less power, less heating, less cooling – to get the same job done.